Boa constrictor occidentalis: Hunting and diet

-Boa constrictor occidentalis is an opportunistic hunter, feeding on small animals, birds, and rodents.
+Boa constrictor occidentalis is an opportunistic hunter, feeding on small animals, birds, rodents, and possibly Pampas foxes.
 This subspecies is very active at night, climbing on trees to ambush prey.
 As per its species, the Boa constrictor occidentalis kills prey by constriction.
 It ambushes prey, grasping the prey using its mouth and large teeth, proceeding to wrap its coils around the body of the prey, exerting high amounts of external pressure that stop blood flow to the brain, quickly killing the prey.

 Reproduction and development

 Boa constrictor occidentalis reproduction is strongly seasonal within both sexes.
 Females are reproductive between April and August during the dry season.
 During this dry season 50% of adult females and 64% of adult male are reproductive.
 Boa constrictor occidentalis undergo mating aggregations during the dry seasons for reproduction usually consisting of one adult female and one to three adult males.
 Clutches range between ten and forty live young and average around 25 live young.
 Boa constrictor occidentalis is ovoviviparous.
 Gestation periods last between 5 and 8 months and is dependent on the environmental temperature.
 They are born fully independent and experience little change in coloration as they develop, with the only major change being a fading of color.
 Young boas tend to be arboreal in nature, but as they grow larger and heavier, they become more terrestrial.
 Boa constrictor occidentalis reach sexual maturity around 2–3 years.
 Young Boa constrictor occidentalis will shed their skin up to 9 times a year if intensely fed.
 As the subspecies reaches sexual maturity, this shedding process slows down to four to five sheds per year.